Bentonville Airbnb Regulations 2026: Complete Guide to Short-Term Rental Laws

 Bentonville Short-Term Rental Compliance Checklist

-Before listing your Bentonville property as a short-term rental, ensure you’ve addressed all of the following:
+Before listing your Bentonville property as a short-term rental, ensure you’ve addressed all of the following.
+Note: Bentonville does NOT currently require an STR permit, STR-specific business license, insurance, site plan, or operations plan.

 Contact Information for Bentonville Regulatory Bodies